-Indicators: Types of Procedures

-Which type s of procedures exist in your country?

-Regular procedure: 🖂 Yes 🗌 No
+Which type es of procedures exist in your country?
+Regular procedure: 🖂 Yes □ No

-Prioritised examination: 🖂 Yes 🗌 No
+Prioritised examination:  Yes 🗌 No

-Fast-track processing: 🕅 Yes 🗍 No
+Fast-track processing:  Yes 🗌 No

 Dublin procedure:  Yes 🗌 No

 Admissibility procedure:  Yes 🗌 No

-Border procedure: 🖾 Yes 🗍 No
+Border procedure:  Yes 🗌 No

-Accelerated procedure: 🖂 Yes 🗌 No
+Accelerated procedure:27  Yes 🗌 No

 Other: Regularisation procedure

-Other: Residence permit for unaccompan ied children
+Other: Residence permit for unaccompanie ed children

-Are any of the procedures that are foreseen in the law, not being applied in practice? $\Box$ Yes $\Box$ No No No

 Following the 2017 reform, the new different types of procedures entered into force on 22 March 2018.
 In practice, most of the new procedures are being applied but not all of them.
-For example, until 12 December 2018, the "safe third country" concept, that falls under the admissibility procedure, has not been applied.
-Moreover, the accelerated procedure is rarely applied, except to a few safe country of origin cases.
-This is due to the current workload which does not consider these types of procedures as a priority, although the CGRS has stated that it may change over time.
+The "safe third country" concept, that falls under the admissibility procedure, has not yet been applied.